ucsb-cs24-f24/cs24-f24/_lab/lab03.md

 }
 ```

-One big issue in the above program is memory leak.
+One big issue in the above program is memory leaks.

 Since we dynamically allocated the memory for three nodes, we should free that memory before exiting the program and proceeding to Step 3.
 Also, according to convention, we set the list pointer to null - it is now an empty list: